DegreeCalc

 Free College Majors ROI Ranking 2026 — Embeddable Iframe Widget

-Embed our 145-major ROI ranking table on your education blog, college counselor site, or news article.
+Embed our 145-complete-major ROI ranking table from a 150-major dataset on your education blog, college counselor site, or news article.
 Auto-updates with BLS data.
 Single-line iframe code.
 No signup.
 No API key.
-Free in exchange for one attribution link.
+Source credit is included so readers can verify the data.

 Live preview